Car Accidents Uninsured & Underinsured Drivers in Kansas City

 - Your health insurance

 Our firm represents clients who have been seriously injured or have had a loved one killed in a car accident in both Kansas and Missouri.
-If you or a loved one were injured in an accident in Kansas or Missouri, our firm is here to help.
+If you or a loved one were injured in an accident in Kansas or Missouri, our Kansas City accident lawyer is here to help.
 We believe that each case is unique and we are committed to providing our clients with the individualized attention they deserve.

-For more information about personal injury claims in Missouri and Kansas, please download a free copy of my book, Crash Course, from our website.
-You can also contact our firm by calling (816) 203-0143 or by filling out a form on this website for a free, no-obligation consultation to learn how we can assist you.
+For more information about personal injury claims in Missouri and Kansas, please download a free copy of my book, Crash Course: An Insider's Guide to Accident & Injury Law in Kansas & Missouri.
+You can also contact our firm by calling (816) 203-0143, or by filling out a form on this website for a free, no-obligation consultation to learn how we can assist you.